-A student must repeat a course in which a grade of "F" was received.
+A student must repeat a course in which a grade of 77% "C" was received.
 A failed course will be rescheduled for the earliest possible module at the discretion of the Campus Director.
-Repeating a course will incur additional charges because tuition is based on the total number of instructional hours attempted.
-However, once they exceed 1.5 times the maximum time frame required for graduation they will be dropped from the program.

 Certificates

 All students are provided with an original diploma upon graduation.
 Original copies of diplomas may also be obtained by submitting a written request to the institute.
 A fee of \$25.00 is charged for each original diploma or certificate and \$10 for each copy of the diploma or certificate.
 Please allow thirty (30) days for processing time.